airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 3. In the top-right corner, click **+ new source**.
-4. On the source setup page, select **SurveyMonkey** from the Source type dropdown and enter a name for this connector.
+4. On the source setup page, select **SurveyMonkey** from the Source type dropdown.
+5. Enter a name for this connector.
-5. Click **Authenticate your account**.
+6. Click **Authenticate your SurveyMonkey account**.
-6. Log in and Authorize the SurveyMonkey account.
+7. Log in and authorize the SurveyMonkey account.
-7. Choose a start date.
+8. Choose a **Start Date**.
-8. Click **Set up source**.
+9. Click **Set up source**.

+**Step result:** You created a SurveyMonkey source connector.

 <!-- /env:cloud -->

 <!-- env:oss -->